darkwraithcovenant/darkwraithcovenant.github.io/_posts/2023-02-12-manifesto.md

 A typical neocities page.
 </div>

-*This post is a living document, and may change*
+*This post is a living document, and may change.*